cdelaorden/node-ts-service/README.md

 # Node Typescript project
 A basic, pre-configured Node.js app to be used as starting template using for example [`degit`](https://github.com/Rich-Harris/degit).
 Includes the following pre-configured:

-- Typescript
+- Node 18
+- Typescript 5 with path mapping from `@/*` to `src`.
+So `@/modules/foo` maps to `./src/modules/foo`.
+The path mapping is fixed automatically when building, so the resulting Node.js JS project can resolve files.
 - Eslint configured for Typescript
 - Prettier
-- Jest
+- Jest testing using TS, via `ts-jest`.
+- Uses `esbuild` instead of `ts-node` for developing.
+Blazing fast you know.
-- Dockerfile with multi-step build based on `slim` image (only 185 image size after compilation).
+- Dockerfile with multi-step build based on `slim` image (only 185Mb base image size after compilation).
+- Basic Github pipeline (`ci.yml`) that lints, tests and compiles TS on `push` and `pull_request` to `main` branch only.

 A note on `slim` base image: see here [Image Variants](https://hub.docker.com/_/node) regarding this.
-In case something wrong happens during the build, switch to `node-16` image for safety, specially if using dependencies with native binaries (like `sharp` for image manipulation and so on).
+In case something wrong happens during the build, switch to `node-18` image for safety, specially if using dependencies with native binaries (like `sharp` for image manipulation and so on).

 Node version 16, all dependencies latests versions as of March 15th 2022.
 # Usage